 Repossessed properties are sold as soon as practicable with the proceeds used to reduce the outstanding indebtedness.
-In general, the Bank does not occupy repossessed properties for business use.
+The Bank does not occupy repossessed properties for business use.

-The carrying value of the loans on which the collateral was repossessed during the year is \$4,160,000 (2013: \$155,800,000).
+The carrying value of the loans on which the collateral was repossessed during the year is \$10,380,000 (2014: \$4,160,000).